rishikesh-anand/SANS-sec555_blockchain/blockchain_basics.md

 - This blockchain algo is used in crypto markets and for transaction they use Cryptocurrency.

 <!-- left form 20 -->

+## Supply chain
+- Its use here also beacuse, it is to be seen that nothing should be change in supply network.
+- And if anything cganges the entire network will know.

+## Authentication
+- Simply means prove something whthout showing that we are proving.

+## Edcutation Diploma
+- Here ZK proofs are used.
+- E.g. - whenyou need to show that you are passed but dont want to show the grade here ZK proof helps.

+## Insurance
+- To detect furad easily